-The film is full of guest appearances, wacky gags and memorable songs (sometimes too memorable).
-It is a bit too long though, stretching a good twenty minutes longer than it needs, and it also seems to be more a collection of gags and sequences strung together from country to country rather than an arcing plot.
+The movie is full of guest appearances, wacky gags and memorable songs (sometimes too memorable).
+It is a bit too long though, stretching a good twenty minutes longer than it needs to be, and it also seems to be more a collection of gags and sequences strung together from country to country rather than an arcing plot.
 The villain Constantine and the Interpol agent played by Ty Burrell may be too interesting and fun for their own good, stealing the show.
 The plot weighs down without their screen presence during intervals of the story.
-As opposed to the previous film as well, nostalgia for the past and towards a simpler time is lacking and the story suffers for it, laughter compensating for heartstring pulling.
-The thing about the Muppets though, is that sometimes just being in their presence and laughing at their jokes does not make a lack of strong as much of a problem as with other films.
+The thing about the Muppets though is that sometimes just being in their presence and laughing at their jokes does not make a lack of strong as much of a problem as with other films.
 The fact that they are the Muppets does compensate for a wish-wash story in a way because it still is fun.

-Also somewhat bothersome is that the role of Miss Piggy during the last two films has been underutilized.
-She has always been the most vocal, most charismatic and iconic of Muppets, but she is reduced here to the “female” role- not sure of what is going on around her, doubting herself and needing to be rescued until the end where she finally takes control and pummels Constantine.
-As a hard-charging, take-what-you-can pig, the character should be more fully developed and instrumental to the plot.
+Somewhat bothersome is the role of Miss Piggy.
+She is always the most vocal, most charismatic and iconic of the Muppets, but she is reduced here to the “female” role: not sure of what is going on, doubting herself and needing to be rescued.
+As a hard-charging, take-what-you-can pig, she should be more fully developed and instrumental to the plot.

 “Muppets Most Wanted” succeeds as a film that’s fun, first and foremost.
 All other issues aside, fun is the priority and fun is what we get.